patrickskyman/quiz-system/backend/README.md

+View it live here: https://frontend-lovat-theta-74.vercel.app Backend is live here: https://quiz.pythonaidev.com/

 # Interactive Q&A System with ChatGPT Integration

 A modern full-stack web application that serves as an interactive Q&A system using ChatGPT API integration.
-Built with FastAPI backend and Next.js frontend, featuring a beautiful UI and comprehensive travel documentation assistance.
+Built with FastAPI backend and Next.js frontend, and offers a beautiful UI and comprehensive travel documentation assistance.

 ## 🚀 Features